5 Things I Wish I Knew Before I Got My Tattoos Removed

 Jeffree Star’s Tattoo Diaries uploaded on his YouTube channel may make you grieve for your own tattoos.
 I watched the full series and didn’t grieve at all for the lost art on my skin though there were things I wish I knew before I had my tattoos removed through PicoSure.
 Here are some of them:

 One tattoo session is not enough

 I wish I was emotionally and financially ready to spend time and money before deciding to remove my tattoos.
 Some people think getting a tattoo removal is a walk in the park – you simply go to a clinic, spend an hour there and your tattoos are done.
 You must be emotionally prepared to go through the blisters, redness, and pain after the procedure.
 You must also be financially ready to spend more for another session or two.

 Weeks before I had my PicoSure session, I watched some tattoo removal videos and was amazed by the before and after results.
 I also watched live tattoo removal videos and saw how some tattoos respond well to laser treatment.
 I thought maybe mine would take only one session but I was wrong.
 Even a session isn’t enough for my blue colored tattoo.
 I did four sessions with my other tattoos and some colors are still visible though some are already gone.

 The location of your tattoo does matter

 Tattoos that are near your heart are the ones easier to treat.
 Maybe that’s the reason why my ankle tattoo is too stubborn.
 I’m on my fourth session and I can say it doesn’t respond well to the treatment.
-As what most dermatology experts stated, areas with poor circulation don’t usually get good tattoo removal results.
+Areas with poor circulation don’t usually get good tattoo removal results, as what most dermatology experts stated.
 They don’t heal fast.